mis0butter/aasConference2020/README.md

 # Meeting Notes

-Meeting Notes will be organized from most recent date to earliest date.
+Meeting Notes will be organized from most recent date to the earliest date.

 ## 1/24/2020